antoniodefazio/mltraining/README.md

     For each possible value, vi, of A,

         Add to this node a new tree branch corresponding to the test A = vi.
 So let examples be the subset of examples that have value vi for A(partition)

         If examples is empty

-&nbsp;&nbsp;&nbsp;then below this nodde add a new branch with leaf node with label = most common value of the targetattribute in examples
+            then below this nodde add a new branch with leaf node with label = most common value of the targetattribute in examples

-&nbsp;&nbsp;&nbsp;else below this node add new branch with subtree ID3(examples, targetattribute, attributes – (A))) End Otherwise
+            else below this node add new branch with subtree ID3(examples, targetattribute, attributes – (A))) End Otherwise
 Return the  Root decision node